 - Stealth Pun: Hart was kidnapped by Amazons.

 - Stereo Fibbing: When the ladies are pulled over by the traffic cop, with someone's dead body in the trunk.

 - The Stoner: Violet's son.
 Later, the gals have an "old-fashioned ladies' pot party."

 - Thematic Theme Tune: Parton's title song, which became a huge hit, and nominated for an Academy Award.

 - Tied Up on the Phone: Doralee rips the phone cord out of the wall and uses it to tie up Frank Hart when he is about to use the phone to call the police on her, Violet, and Judy for their accidental attempt to poison him and to cover up the evidence.

 - Torches and Pitchforks: The mob of office workers who hunt Hart down in Judy's revenge fantasy.

 - Unwilling Suspension: When Hart is locked in his room.

 - Watch It Stoned: They have a "good old-fashioned ladies pot party" and watch some movies.

 - Your Cheating Heart: Frank Hart doesn't seem to have a problem with cheating on his wife to have some private time with his secretary Doralee Rhodes (who is also married), as long as Mrs. Hart remains totally oblivious.
-It's also the reason that Judy is divorced from her ex-husband Dick, and their attempt to reconcile their differences was foiled when Dick catches Judy in Frank Hart's bedroom and assumes that she's now Sleeping with the Boss.
+It's also the reason that Judy is divorced from her ex-husband Dick, and their attempt to reconcile their differences was foiled when Dick catches Judy in Frank Hart's bedroom and assumes that she's now Sleeping with the Boss (with BDSM added).